Surgery on discrete groups: Introduction

 In the course of exploring the subject (and fitting it to the requirements of rank interpolation), a few concepts and facts have emerged, some of which we mention now: a) in \ts\ref{S - model geometry}, we define a notion of \emph{model geometry}, which are the models, or building blocks, that can be used to construct any group of a given type.
 They will provide the simplest group cobordisms in $\Bord_A$; b) in \ts\ref{S - 2/3 transitive}, we discuss a notion \emph{$\frac 2 3$-transitivity} for group actions on simplicial 2-complexes.
 An action of a group on a simplicial 2-complex is said to be $\frac 2 3$-transitive if every triangle intersects at most two orbits of vertices.
-These actions provide the simplest examples of collars; c) the ``ST lemma'', mentioned above, is a classification of the smallest collars that can connect two models geometries of nonpositive curvature.
-This is a useful result in particular for the the study of groups of intermediate rank, which act on 2-complexes of nonpositive curvature, in the CAT(0) sense; d) double covers provide explicit collars, cf.\ \ts\ref{S-double cover}. e) ``collar surgery'' leads to exotic groups, and to ``fake double covers'', see \ts\ref{S-fake cover}; f) in \ts \ref {S - 158}, we construct a group of rank $\frac {13} 8$ (in the sense of \cite{chambers}), which serves to illustrate the main question about types---the type constructibility problem---raised in \ts\ref{S - types}.
-This group is a strange mixture of a group of rank \sq\ and a group of (Coxeter) type $\tilde A_2$; g) the main result on group cobordisms is Theorem \ref{T - cobordism 74}, which concerns non filling cobordisms of type \sq, and is used to construct the new groups of rank \sq\ mentioned above (explicit drawings of group cobordisms can be found in Figures \ref{F - Cobordism 32} and \ref{F - Cobordism 2}).
+These actions provide the simplest examples of collars; c) the ``ST lemma'', mentioned above, is a classification of the smallest collars that can connect two model geometries of nonpositive curvature.
+This is a useful result in particular for the the study of groups of intermediate rank, which act on 2-complexes of nonpositive curvature (in the CAT(0) sense); d) double covers are a useful source of explicit collars, cf.\ \ts\ref{S-double cover}. e) surgery on collars themselves also leads to rather exotic groups, namely the fake double covers described in \ts\ref{S-fake cover}; f) in \ts \ref {S - 158}, we construct a group of mixed type Moebius--Kantor and $\tilde A_2$, which illustrates constructibility questions about types raised in \ts\ref{S - types}; g) the main result on group cobordisms is Theorem \ref{T - cobordism 74}, which concerns non filling cobordisms of type $A_\MK$, and is used to construct the new groups of Moebius--Kantor type as mentioned above (explicit drawings of group cobordisms can be found in Figures \ref{F - Cobordism 32} and \ref{F - Cobordism 2}).